muratk5n/thirdwave/en/README.md

 president.
 Leftist lawmaker Gabriel Boric defeated right-wing candidate Jose Antonio Kast in Chile's presidential runoff on Sunday...
-Boric has promised to address economic inequality, raise taxes on the rich and boost green investments, according to the BBC"
+Boric has promised to address economic inequality, raise taxes on the rich and boost green investments"

 ## For Members